 Yokota Air Base main gate, Feb 2005

 I walked down Highway 16 for a while, looking at shops that were not familiar to me.
 There was a clothing store specializing in hip-hop wear that probably isn't available in the BX.
 Another store specialized in military wear.
 I chuckled to myself, thinking that the more things change, the more they remain the same.
 Being mid morning, many of the stores were just opening.
 The weather was getting worse, and I just kept walking.
+The rain hitting my face as I watched the concrete ditch covers beneath my feet brought back memories of the days when I used to run after work with the final mile of my route being along this highway.

 I walked down to the street before the west housing area, then turned back toward town.
 The time warp feeling intensified as I walked part of a route on which I used to run almost every afternoon when we lived in the west housing area.
 I had stopped taking pictures, and moved onward, dazed but trying to keep my mind sufficiently in the present to avoid being hit by a car as I wandered through the streets.